mcgarrah/legendary_quick_quiz/README.md

 ## Known Broken Things

 1. ~~Check Answers is broken~~
-2. Workflow for the WebUI ~~and completely garbage~~ is better but can improve
+2. ~~Workflow for the WebUI - and completely garbage - is better but can improve~~
 3. WebUI is ugly as hell - need something to pretty it up
    1. Bootstrap
       1. ~~Bootstrap 3 (with Less)~~